buildpacks/spec/buildpack.md

 Each pairing of `requires` and `provides` sections (at the top level, or inside of an `or` array) is a potential Build Plan.

-For a given buildpack group, a sequence of trials is generated by selecting a single potential Build Plan from each buildpack in a left-to-right, depth-first order.
+For a given group, a sequence of trials is generated by selecting a single potential Build Plan from each extension or buildpack in a left-to-right, depth-first order.
 The group fails to detect if all trials fail to detect.

 For each trial,
 - If a required buildpack provides a dependency that is not required by the same buildpack or a subsequent buildpack, the trial MUST fail to detect.
 - If a required buildpack requires a dependency that is not provided by the same buildpack or a previous buildpack, the trial MUST fail to detect.
 - If an optional buildpack provides a dependency that is not required by the same buildpack or a subsequent buildpack, the optional buildpack MUST be excluded from the build phase and its requires and provides MUST be excluded from the Build Plan.
+- If an extension provides a dependency that is not required by a subsequent buildpack, the extension MUST be excluded from the build phase and its provides MUST be excluded from the Build Plan.
 - If an optional buildpack requires a dependency that is not provided by the same buildpack or a previous buildpack, the optional buildpack MUST be excluded from the build phase and its requires and provides MUST be excluded from the Build Plan.
 - Multiple buildpacks MAY require or provide the same dependency.
+- Multiple extensions MAY provide the same dependency.

 The lifecycle MAY execute each `/bin/detect` within a group in parallel.

-The lifecycle MUST run `/bin/detect` for all buildpacks in a group in a container using common stack with a common set of mixins.
+The lifecycle MUST run `/bin/detect` for all extensions and buildpacks in a group in a container using common stack with a common set of mixins.
-The lifecycle MUST fail detection if any of those buildpacks does not list that stack in `buildpack.toml`.
+The lifecycle MUST fail detection if any of the buildpacks does not list that stack in `buildpack.toml`.
-The lifecycle MUST fail detection if any of those buildpacks specifies a mixin associated with that stack in `buildpack.toml` that is not satisfied, see [Mixin Satisfaction](#mixin-satisfaction) below.
+The lifecycle MUST fail detection if any of the buildpacks specifies a mixin associated with that stack in `buildpack.toml` that is not satisfied, see [Mixin Satisfaction](#mixin-satisfaction) below.

 #### Mixin Satisfaction

 A buildpack's mixin requirements must be satisfied by the stack in one of the following scenarios.

 1) the stack provides the mixin `run:<mixin>` and the buildpack requires `run:<mixin>`